mui/material-ui/docs/src/pages/customization/themes.md

 }
 ```

-*You need to apply the above CSS on the html element of this page to see the below demo render correctly*
+*You need to apply the above CSS on the html element of this page to see the below demo rendered correctly*

 {{"demo": "pages/customization/FontSizeTheme.js"}}